-Lord Krisna (Śrī Kṛṣṇa) in Bhagavad Gita Chapter 4, mentions 12 types of powerful spiritual sadhana’s (spiritual practices) one can choose to purify one’s mind.
+Lord Krishna in Bhagavad Gita Chapter 4, mentions 12 types of powerful spiritual sadhana's (spiritual practices or yajnas) one can choose to purify one's mind and strengthen one's relationship with the Lord.

 In reality, feeling top of the world or in spiritual ecstasy has NOTHING to do with Enlightenment.
 But everything to do with a purified-peaceful mind.